Joanna is passionate about healthy living, vegan lifestyle, preventing disease by eating whole foods, juicing, and green smoothies.

 What this means is that your body is losing control over its blood-glucose levels.
 The amount of insulin your body produces right after a meal is not enough to remove the extra glucose.
 Then your glucose becomes extremely high, and your pancreas kicks into overdrive, producing way too much insulin.
 This overcompensation removes too much glucose, causing your levels go too low, a condition called hypoglycemia or low blood sugar.
 This can go on for years before the person is diagnosed with diabetes.

-When you are diabetic, even your fasting blood glucose level will be higher than normal, over 100 mg/dL.
+When you have diabetes, even your fasting blood glucose level will be higher than normal, over 100 mg/dL.
 It will zoom to an even higher level after eating, and because it is so high, it takes hours to go back to the starting level.

 Reversing Type 2 Diabetes